Free Resources

 At the heart of the living cosmos is subtle vibrational frequencies emerging from orbital resonances.
 Johannes Kepler called this the ‘music of the spheres,’ a harmony woven through the movements of the planets.
 NASA’s sonification of planetary data offers a modern echo of this vision, transforming celestial rhythms into sound.
 Take a listen to the data sonification of a 7-planet system and allow your awareness to expand and a sense of wonder to awaken, remembering that the universe moves in hidden harmonies and we are carried in its rhythm.
 We are not only shaped by space and our own edges, but we are continuously moving through it.

-The sense of awe and wonder is innately healing and can naturally calm the nervous system.
+The sense of awe is innately healing and can naturally calm the nervous system.

 Reach out with any inquiries.